 We aim to increase the presence and visibility of IXPs, helping them grow their customer/membership base (giving their member ISPs a larger number of potential peering partners) by:

 Providing all the necessary information for Internet Service Providers (ISPs) throughout the world looking to connect to a European IXP.

 Representing neutrally the member IXPs at industry events around the world.

 Allowing IXPs to share their knowledge with each other via meetings, mailing lists and restricted web pages.

 With the increasing amount of IXPs located around Europe, we want to provide guidance to networks and help them work out which location or which IXP is best suited to their individual needs.
 The IXPDB and tools are therefore publically available.

 Euro-IX for the General IP Community

-With 70 member IXPs and their 7,000 connected customers, Euro-IX represents a large part of the European IP community and thus arouses the interest of politicians, regulators, vendors and other industry related sectors.
-Euro-IX is an ideal customer specific marketplace for equipment vendors who can join the association as Patron.
-This gives vendors the opportunity to strenghten their relationships with IXPs, exchange ideas and in turn develop equipment and services.
+With 70 member IXPs and their 7,000 connected customers, Euro-IX represents a large part of the European IP community and thus arouses the interest of politicians, regulators, vendors, and other industry-related sectors.
+Euro-IX is an ideal customer-specific marketplace for equipment vendors who can join the association as Patron.
+This gives vendors the opportunity to strengthen their relationships with IXPs, exchange ideas and in turn develop equipment and services.